NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 This will write the file ``ba/run.nvm`` having the inlier interest point matches.

-If the cameras are of Pinhole type (:numref:`pinholemodels`), the camera poses will be read from the NVM file as well, and the optimized poses will be saved to such a file, unless invoked with ``--no-poses-from-nvm``.
-The input cameras must still be provided as above, however, so that the intrinsics can be read.
-With the option ``--inline-adjustments``, the updated Pinhole camera files will be written separately as well.

 The NVM file assumes that the interest points are shifted relative to the optical center of each camera.
 The optical centers are kept in a separate file ending with ``_offsets.txt``.

 The NVM format can be used with any cameras supported by ASP.
 To export to this format, use ``--output-cnet-type nvm``.
+Unless this option is explicitly set, the output format is the same as the input format.

+If the cameras are of Pinhole (:numref:`pinholemodels`) or CSM Frame (:numref:`csm_frame`) type, the camera poses will be read from the NVM file as well, and the optimized poses will be saved to such a file, unless invoked with ``--no-poses-from-nvm``.
+The optical centers will be read and written as well.
+The input cameras must still be provided as above, however, so that the intrinsics can be read.
+With the option ``--inline-adjustments``, the updated Pinhole camera files will be written separately as well.

-For non-pinhole cameras, the optimized camera poses will not be saved to the NVM file, and the optical center will be the half the image dimensions.
+For all other types, no camera pose information will be read or written to the NVM file, and the optical centers will be set to half the image dimensions.

 .. _ba_out_files: